tc39/proposal-is-usv-string/README.md

-# String is USV String
+# Well-Formed Unicode Strings

-Champions: Guy Bedford, Bradley Farias
+Champions: Guy Bedford, Bradley Farias, Michael Ficarra

-Status: draft
+Status: stage 1

 ## Problem Statement

-[ECMAScript string values](https://262.ecma-international.org/12.0/#sec-terms-and-definitions-string-value) are a finite ordered sequence of zero or more 16-bit unsigned integer values, where each integer value in the sequence usually represents a single 16-bit code unit of UTF-16 text.
-However, ECMAScript does not place any restrictions or requirements on the integer values except that they must be 16-bit unsigned integers, hence ill-formed 16-bit code unit sequences containing unpaired surrogate code units (`0xD800..0xDFFF` not part of a high surrogate `0xD800..0xDBFF` followed by a low surrogate `0xDC00..0xDFFF`) are permitted during construction and string processing.
-In WebIDL, this concept maps to the [DOMString](https://heycam.github.io/webidl/#idl-DOMString) type.
+[ECMAScript string values](https://tc39.es/ecma262/multipage/overview.html#sec-terms-and-definitions-string-value) are a finite ordered sequence of zero or more 16-bit unsigned integer values.
+However, ECMAScript does not place any restrictions or requirements on the integer values except that they must be 16-bit unsigned integers.
+In *well-formed* strings, each integer value in the sequence represents a single 16-bit code unit of UTF-16-encoded Unicode text.
+However, not all sequences of UTF-16 code units represent UTF-16-encoded Unicode text.
+In well-formed strings, code units in the range `0xD800..0xDBFF` (leading surrogates) and `0xDC00..0xDFFF` (trailing surrogates) must appear paired and in order.
+Strings with unpaired or out-of-order surrogates are *ill-formed*.

-In contrast, WebIDL also defines the [Unicode Scalar Value](http://www.unicode.org/glossary/#unicode_scalar_value) (USV) string type [USVString](https://heycam.github.io/webidl/#idl-USVString) as the set of all possible sequences of Unicode Scalar Values, which are all of the Unicode code points apart from the surrogate code points (`U+0000..U+D7FF ∧ U+E000..U+10FFFF` where surrogate *pairs* map to `U+10000..U+10FFFF`), representing well-formed Unicode text as typically consumed by for example file system and networking APIs.
+In WebIDL, possibly-ill-formed Strings are referred to using the [DOMString](https://webidl.spec.whatwg.org/#idl-DOMString) type.
+But for interfaces which operate on Unicode text, WebIDL also defines the [USVString](https://webidl.spec.whatwg.org/#idl-USVString) type as the set of all possible sequences of Unicode Scalar Values, which are all of the Unicode code points apart from the surrogate code points (`U+0000..U+D7FF` and `U+E000..U+10FFFF`), representing Unicode text.

-The WebAssembly [Interface Types](https://github.com/WebAssembly/interface-types) proposal also restricts string values to lists of Unicode Scalar Values, [as polled in a recent CG meeting](https://github.com/WebAssembly/meetings/blob/main/main/2021/CG-08-03.md).

-Interfacing JavaScript strings with platform and WebAssembly APIs is a common use case that therefore suffers from conversion issues.
+The WebAssembly [Component Model](https://github.com/WebAssembly/component-model) requires well-formed strings, as do some compile-to-JS programming languages, many data encodings, network interfaces, filesystem interfaces, etc. Interfacing JavaScript strings with such APIs is a common use case that therefore suffers from conversion burdens.
 In particular because conversion from `DOMString` to `USVString` is lossy (common options are to replace unpaired surrogates or to throw an error) there is a regular need for string validation both within the platform and for certain userland use case scenarios.

 ## Proposal

-The proposal is to define in ECMA-262 a static `String` method to verify if a given ECMAScript string is a valid USV String or not.

-As a highly common scenario for interfaces between WebIDL and Wasm, this should ease certain integration scenarios that can then decide to throw or run a conversion as necessary, without having to incur custom conversion code from the start.
+The proposal is to define in ECMA-262 a method to verify if a given ECMAScript string is well-formed or not.
+As a highly common scenario for interfaces between JavaScript/web APIs and those that operate on Unicode text, this test should be as efficient as possible, ideally scaling independently from the length of the string.

 ## Algorithm